If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate

-These mentioned symptoms are what you use to determine presence of American foulbrood disease that has spread and is causing death of bee brood.
+These mentioned symptoms are what you use to determine the presence of American foulbrood disease that has spread and is causing the death of bee brood.
 Between infection and death, there are some indicators you can use to detect the disease.
 Seeing these symptoms early on in the infection helps you prevent further spread of the disease and control it.
 The symptoms include:

 - Infected brood changes from pearly white color to darker colors such as brown and black.
 The ‘Ropiness’ test (more on that later) for detection of American foulbrood disease can be carried out at this stage of infection.

-- When older larvae is infected, their ‘tongues’ often become stuck to the upper walls of the brood cells.
+- When older larvae are infected, their ‘tongues’ often become stuck to the upper walls of the brood cells.

 Both weak and strong honey bee colonies are susceptible to American foulbrood infections.
-You should examine comb for the disease at least twice in a year.
+You should examine the comb for the disease at least twice a year.
 Constant vigilance is advised.
 Your vigilance for the disease should be heightened in the spring and autumn seasons.
-When inspecting comb for the disease, each frame is removed and inspected on its two faces.
+When inspecting the comb for the disease, each frame is removed and inspected on its two faces.
 Individual cells on the frame are also closely examined for signs of the disease.
 This includes capped brood cells and uncapped brood cells.

 Detection of an early infection might involve spotting just two or three infected brood cells.
-That is why you should pay close attention to the deformities in brood and symptoms of the disease.
+That is why you should pay close attention to the deformities in the brood and the symptoms of the disease.
 Early detection allows you to manage the disease with a viable population of adult honey bees in the colony.

-Advanced infection stages of American foulbrood disease, are an indicator that you will have a problem with honey bee population in the beehive, if you do not already have it.
-The death of brood as a result of the infection, causes a rapid decline in adult bee numbers and kills the colony if left untreated.
-A sulfurous smell coming from the beehive indicates very advanced spread of the disease and extensive damage to the health of the entire honey bee colony.
+Advanced infection stages of American foulbrood disease, are an indicator that you will have a problem with the honey bee population in the beehive if you do not already have it.
+The death of the brood as a result of the infection, causes a rapid decline in adult bee numbers and kills the colony if left untreated.
+A sulfurous smell coming from the beehive indicates a very advanced spread of the disease and extensive damage to the health of the entire honey bee colony.